neondatabase/website/content/docs/community/contribution-guide.md

 After you have submitted your contribution, the Neon documentation team will review your changes, provide feedback, and merge the pull request when it is ready.

-Do not hesitate to reach out if you have any questions or need further assistance.
+Please reach out if you have any questions or need further assistance.
 We appreciate your contribution and your participation in our community.

 ## Documentation file structure